challamani/blockchain-simulation/README.md

 Understanding how crypto currency (Bitcoin) & Blockchain born together.

-The initial idea might be creating digital crypto currency but in the process building/protecting/implementing that core idea, he (satoshi nakamoto) has introduced block-chain technology.
+The initial idea might be creating decentralized crypto-currency bank but in the process of building/protecting/implementing that core idea, he (satoshi nakamoto/anonymous) has introduced block-chain technology.

 **Blockchain** is a digitally distributed, decentralized and immutable chain. (once you create a block in block-chain you cannot edit/remove it from the blockchain)